Reality Winner: Role of The Intercept

 The Intercept sent copies of the documents to the NSA on May 30 to confirm their veracity, and the NSA notified the FBI.
 According to Vice magazine, an FBI report said the documents "appeared to be folded and/or creased, suggesting they had been printed and hand-carried out of a secured space."
 Through an internal audit, the NSA determined that Winner was one of six workers who had accessed the particular documents on its classified system, but only Winner's computer had been in contact with The Intercept using a personal email account.
-On June 3, the FBI obtained a warrant to search Winner's electronic devices, and she was arrested.
-Both journalists and security experts have suggested that The Intercept's handling of the reporting, which included publishing the documents unredacted and including the printer tracking dots, was used to identify Winner as the leaker.
+On June 3, the FBI obtained a warrant to search Winner's electronic devices, and she was subsequently arrested.

+Both journalists and security experts have suggested that The Intercept's handling of the documents, which included publishing the documents unredacted and including the printer tracking dots, was used to identify Winner as the leaker.
 In October 2020, The Intercept's co-founding editor Glenn Greenwald wrote that Winner had sent her documents to The Intercept's New York newsroom with no request that any specific journalist work on them.
-He called her exposure a "deeply embarrassing newsroom failure" resulting from "speed and recklessness" for which he was publicly blamed "despite having no role in it."
-He said editor-in-chief Betsy Reed "oversaw, edited and controlled that story."
-An internal review conducted by The Intercept into its handling of the document provided by Winner found that its "practices fell short of the standards to which [they] h[e]ld [them]selves".
+He called her exposure a "deeply embarrassing newsroom failure" resulting from "speed and recklessness," for which he was publicly blamed "despite having no role in it."
+He said editor-in-chief Betsy Reed "oversaw, edited, and controlled that story."
+An internal review conducted by The Intercept into its handling of the document provided by Winner found that its "practices fell short of the standards to which we hold ourselves".

+NSA whistleblower John Kiriakou and Guantanamo Bay detention camp whistleblower Joseph Hickman have also both accused Matthew Cole—the same reporter accused of revealing Winner's identity—of playing a role in their exposure, which, in Kiriakou's case, led to imprisonment.